Stan (dinosaur)

-"Stan", also known by its former inventory number BHI 3033, is a Tyrannosaurus rex fossil found in the Hell Creek Formation in South Dakota, just outside of Buffalo in 1987, and excavated in 1992.
+"Stan" (NHMAD 2020.00001, formerly BHI 3033) is a Tyrannosaurus rex fossil found in the Hell Creek Formation in South Dakota, just outside of Buffalo in 1987, and excavated in 1992.
 It is the fifth most complete T. rex fossil discovered to date, at more than 70% bulk.
 In October 2020, the fossil was sold for $31.8 million at auction, making it at the time the most expensive dinosaur specimen and fossil ever sold.
 This record stood until July 2024, when the Stegosaurus fossil Apex sold at auction for $44.6 million.
-The Abu Dhabi's Department of Culture and Tourism acquired Stan and will display the fossil at a new museum of natural history scheduled to open in November 22, 2025.
+The Abu Dhabi Department of Culture and Tourism acquired Stan and displayed the fossil at the Natural History Museum Abu Dhabi which opened on November 22, 2025.

 Discovery

 Stan Sacrison, an amateur paleontologist, was responsible for the initial discovery of Stan's bone fragments in 1987, and as a result is the namesake for the T. rex.
 He was out looking at plant life in South Dakota when he spotted Stan's pelvis visible in the side of a cliff.
 At the time, Sacrison was doing freelance work for the Black Hills Institute of Geological Research.
 Originally, it was thought that the fossil was that of a Triceratops.

 The excavation itself required the skills and resources of the Black Hills Institute; it officially began on 11 July 1992, led by Peter Larson (the lead paleontologist on the excavations of many other T. rex specimens like Sue and Trix as well as the institute's president).
 The institute's team removed the rock above Stan's skeleton with a Bobcat and finer removal was done manually with picks and brushes until the fossils could be plotted and diagrammed with the help of a grid placed over the dig site.
 The bones were then wrapped in burlap and plaster and brought to the Black Hills Institute.